MaryamAli/Angular-Application/Readme.md

 ## Welcome to My Project

-Welcome to AnguBooks, a service to keep help you track your reading hobby.
+Welcome to AnguBook, a service to keep help you track your reading hobby.

+This is a CRUD application built with AngularJS.

 logo from New Email graphic by <a href="http://www.coucouicons.com">Coucou</a> from <a href="http://www.flaticon.com/">Flaticon</a> is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>.
 Made with <a href="http://logomakr.com" title="Logo Maker">Logo Maker</a>